 By breaking the process down into manageable steps, you can confidently select and introduce a system that provides an extra layer of protection for every swimmer.
 This involves evaluating your pool's unique layout, planning your budget, training your staff, ensuring compliance with safety standards, and arranging for ongoing support.
 Each stage is crucial for making the most of this life-saving technology and reinforcing your commitment to water safety.

-Assess Your Facility's Needs
+Step 1: Assess Your Facility's Unique Needs

 Every pool is different, so the first step is to understand your facility's specific requirements.
 Consider the size, shape, and depth of your pool, as well as any unique features like slides, wave machines, or areas with high traffic.
 It's important to identify potential blind spots or challenging zones where a lifeguard’s view might be obstructed.
 A thorough site assessment will help you determine what kind of coverage you need and which system will work best for your layout.
 Many providers offer consultations to help you analyze your space and pinpoint vulnerabilities, ensuring your chosen system provides comprehensive protection.